 To collaborate with others, we have to find a way to share whatever folder we are working on.
 You might have done this by email, by Dropbox, by Google Drive, or something else.
 The idea is that there must be a central place that holds the folder, so that everyone is looking at the same thing.

 That is what GitHub is: a web-based hosting service for git repositories.
 Git is the tool, and GitHub is the service for projects that use git.
-There are, of course, other git repository hosting services other than GitHub, such as Gitlab and BitBucket.
+There are, of course, other git repository hosting services other than GitHub, such as Gitlab and BitBucket, or you can host your own git server.

 The following section talk about how to work with remote repositories hosted on a server.
 This server is GitHub most of the time, but it doesn't have to be.
 These are features of git, which means that they are not specific to GitHub.